GSA/digitalgov.gov/content/posts/2013/06/2013-06-26-5-myths-about-social-media-accessibility-2.md

 ---

 <p dir="ltr">
   <em>Guest post by Mario Damiani, Office of Disability Employment Policy (ODEP) at the Department of Labor.
-ODEP spearheads the Social Media Accessibility Working Group within the <a title="Social Media" href="{{< link "social-media.md" >}}" target="_blank">Federal Social Media Community of Practice</a>.
+ODEP spearheads the Social Media Accessibility Working Group within the <a title="Social Media" href="{{< ref "social-media.md" >}}" target="_blank">Federal Social Media Community of Practice</a>.
 The working group recently released a toolkit for agencies to make their content more accessible for citizens with disabilities, including recommendations from agencies across the federal government and <a href="http://emergency20wiki.org/wiki/index.php/Accessibility_Toolkit" target="_blank">collaborators in Australia</a>.</em>
 </p>

 <p dir="ltr">